For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-We also look at cultural and technological mediation, as conspiracy theories now typically come to us through social media.
+We also look at processes of cultural and technological mediation, as conspiracy theories now typically come to us through social media.
 Does online communication amplify and accelerate (global) conspiracy thinking, or does it merely render the conspiratorial worldview more visible?
-Can we distinguish new, tech-enabled variations from its offline predecessors?
+Can we distinguish new, tech-enabled variations of culture from its offline predecessors?

 Discussing these and other questions with experts from various fields, we explore new, interdisciplinary understandings of conspiracy theories and ways to respond to them.